choden-dev/ajazz-launchpad/messaging/README.md

 These messages are defined using [`protobuf`] and compiled to rust types for (de)serialization in any crate.
 There is also the option for compiling to other languages; however, this is not used in this repo.

+> [!WARNING]
+> Because protobuf doesn't provide a way to distinguish between messages when sending, we make use of the [`oneof`] type
+> to allow one command type at a time.
+This is defined in the `top_level.proto` file.

 ### `Client Wrapper`

 This module (demonstrated by `client_sending_key_config_to_client`) helps to provide an api that any consumer that needs